Search

 this example I’ve used again the option

-with d
+-type with d parameter

 to identify only the directories.